colinrr/locust/README.md

 featureTracking/
 	Core functions of the feature tracking algorithm and source time-series retrieval.

+trackDataAnalysis/
+	Scripts for analysis of tracked structures

 utils/
 	A collection of minor but useful sub-functions

+plot-tools/
+   Various functions for plotting processing outputs

 =============== NOTES FOR USING PULSETRACKER ALGORITHM ===============